 This adaptability behavior eliminates the need to extract water from external sources and allows them to thrive in Australia's diverse ecosystem where water can be scarce.

 Koalas, being solitary animals, depend on their sense of smell for communication.
-They possess a special scent gland known as the "sternal gland" on their chest, which is crucial for sharing essential information about their identity1.
+They possess a special scent gland known as the "sternal gland" on their chest, crucial for sharing essential information about their identity.

 This gland produces a strong-smelling, oily substance that they use to mark their territory and make their presence known.
 By rubbing their chest on trees and branches, they create a scent trail that other Koalas smell, allowing them to identify the age, sex, and social status of the Koala who left the mark.